EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-With the programming work completed, we can now test running the code.
+With the programming work completed, we can now test run the code.

-1. Open the `src/main/java/com.example.batteryweb` directory, double click the `BatteryWebApplication` class to open it.
+1. Open the `src/main/java/com.example.batteryweb` directory and double click the `BatteryWebApplication` class to open it.

 2. Click **Run 'BatteryWebApplication'** to start the application.

    ![](media/battery_web_app.png)

-3. Open a browser and enter `http://127.0.0.1:8080` in the address field.
-Check the queried list of battery assets.
-See the following example:
+3. Open a browser, enter `http://127.0.0.1:8080` in the address field, and check the queried list of battery assets.
+See the following example.

    ![](media/application-1.png)

-## Getting asset information of a specific battery
+## Step 2: Getting the Asset Information of a Specific Battery

 > In this step, we will invoke the EnOS API *Get Asset*.
 The request format is:
 >
 > https://{apigw-address}/asset-service/v2.1/assets?action=get

-Take the following step to invoke the EnOS API to get the specified battery asset information:

-1. Open the `DataService` class and add the following code for getting the battery data with specific asset ID:
+1. Open the `DataService` class and add the following code for getting the battery data with specific asset ID.

    ```
        public GetAssetResponse getAssetById(String id) {